-Trump pulls invitation to NFL champion Eagles over anthem
+Trump pulls invitation to NFL champions Eagles over anthem

 Democratic U.S. Senator Bob Casey of Pennsylvania invited the team to visit the Capitol Building and called Trump’s action “a political stunt.”

-Reporting by Eric Beech; Editing by Mohammad Zargham and Peter Cooney
+Reporting by Eric Beech; Editing by Peter Cooney and Leslie Adler